 2. Thai tones are similar to Chinese tones

-For Chinese Singaporeans, good news!
+For Chinese Singaporeans learning to speak Thai, good news!
 The Thai tones can be roughly mapped to the tones in the Chinese language.
 Both languages have five tones: low, high, rising, falling and flat/no tone for the Thai language vs tone 1, 2, 3, 4 and no tone for the Chinese language.
 I’ve put into a table below on how the tones can be roughly mapped to each other.
-Please note that this is not a 100% match – it is just a rough guide I made for myself when I was trying to get used to the Thai tones (as I have shared on my FAQ page on learning Thai in Singapore).
+Please note that this is not a 100% match – it is just a rough guide I made for myself when I was trying to get used to the Thai tones (as I have shared on my FAQs on learning Thai in Singapore).

 |Thai Tones||Chinese Tones|